surveycto/decrypt/README.md

 Use this field plug-in to decrypt data that was encrypted using AES.

-Currently, the best way to secure SurveyCTO server dataset data is to use existing SurveyCTO security features:
+Currently, the best way to secure SurveyCTO server dataset data is to use existing SurveyCTO security features, which you can read about [here](/extras/best_encryption.md]).

-* Enforce device security settings from the server, such as requiring device encryption and a device passcode.
-You can learn more in our documentation [Managing device security](https://docs.surveycto.com/03-collecting-data/01-mobile-data-collection/05b.managing-device-security.html).
-* Ensure only authorized users have access to data using teams and user roles.
-You can learn more about teams in our support article [How to manage your teams](https://support.surveycto.com/hc/en-us/articles/16472107311763-How-to-manage-your-teams), and you can learn more about user roles in our documentation [Managing user roles](https://docs.surveycto.com/04-monitoring-and-management/01-the-basics/00b.managing-user-roles.html).

 However, if you would like an extra level of security, you can also encrypt your CSV data and server dataset data using your own AES encryption key.